dsdashun/ccctx/README.md

-# ccctx - Claude-Code Context Switcher
+# ccctx - Claude Context Switcher

-A CLI tool to manage and switch between different Claude-Code contexts.
+A CLI tool to manage and switch between different Claude contexts.

 ## Features

 - List available contexts from a configuration file
 - Switch between contexts interactively or by name
-- Run claude-code with a specific context temporarily
+- Run claude with a specific context temporarily

 ## Installation